marcov64/Lsd/Readme.txt

  ldd /usr/bin/wish

 If the system lists further libraries, add the appropriate option to the linker (e.g. -lieee to add the library libieee.a) in the makefile to the variable DUMMY.

+Last, LSD comes with pre-compiled code that may need to be recompiled to your specific environment.
+To recreate the pre-compiled binaries, close all LSD instances and open a terminal instance at the LSD installation directory.
+Then, use the following commands:

 IMPORTANT: if you modified the makefile to compile LMM, the same changes need to be made to the makefiles used to generate the LSD Model programs.
 You need to make these changes only once using LMM.
 Use the menu item System Compilation Options in menu Model.
 You will have to fill the same variables as in the makefile used to compile LMM, which must be set to the same values.